Create Calculated Columns in Power BI

 Place to write query 4

-Write DAX Query 5
+Write DAX Query for Calculated Columns in Power BI 5

 From the screenshot below, you can see that we are calculating the Profit by removing the Total Product Cost from Sales Amount.
-Next, a new col called profit is created by clicking the enter.
+Next, a new col called profit is created by clicking enter.

 Complete DAX Expression 6

 Let me add the calculated col we created earlier to the table.
-Remember, this is the table that we designed in the Table Report article.
+Remember, this is the table we designed in the Table Report article.

 Create Calculated Columns in Power BI 7